It looks like Christmas came early this year. Rather, it’s going to if you’ve come here looking for the best virtual secret Santa ideas!

 4.8 Engraved artefacts

-Artefacts such as a brass mini telescope, sailor’s compass or binoculars can be a thoughtful secret Santa gift for people who like collecting antiques.
+Artifacts such as a brass mini telescope, sailor’s compass, or binoculars can be thoughtful secret Santa gift for people who like collecting antiques.
 They are a little more indulgent as far as virtual secret Santa ideas go but people do really enjoy them.

 Buzzfeed had done a gift box swap between their Indian and US offices, and one of the colleagues was gifted a beautifully engraved set of binoculars from India!
 If the budget is between $20 to 40, try Stanley London’s website.
 The store carries nautical instruments, pocket compasses and engravable plaques.